 I joined the faculty at the UNC Eshelman School of Pharmacy in 2008 after a twenty-seven-year career at the University of Kentucky College of Pharmacy.
-Prior to that, I had been at the University of Connecticut for one and a half years in the Department of Nuclear Medicine.
+Prior to that, I had been an Assistant Professor of Nuclear Medicine at the University of Connecticut Health Center for one and a half years.

 Growing up at a time when there was great concern about nuclear weapons (fallout from bomb tests, the Berlin Wall, the Cuban missile crisis, etc.) I was fascinated by radioactivity.
 While attending Pharmacy School in Buffalo, NY, I wondered if I could combine my interests in pharmaceuticals with radioactivity.
 I took a newly designed course on radiopharmaceuticals and was hooked from that point on.
-In graduate school I was fortunate enough to travel to Oak Ridge National Laboratories, where I used the large cyclotron there to make positron-emitting radionuclides that I ultimately incorporated into biologically-interesting molecules.
+In graduate school I was fortunate enough to travel to Oak Ridge National Laboratories where I used the large cyclotron there to make positron-emitting radionuclides that I ultimately incorporated into biologically-interesting molecules.
 I have continued this theme of working at the interface between the pharmaceutical and nuclear sciences throughout my career.
-This includes the application of pharmaceutical approaches to solve problems related to nuclear imaging and therapy, and the use of radioanalytical approaches to solve problems encountered in the development of novel formulations and drug-delivery systems.
+While at the University of Connecticut, I learned how imaging technology could be used to assess the performance of pharmaceutical dosage forms; this provided me with first-hand insight into new formulation strategies being employed by drug companies.
+I also was able to see how targeted drug delivery formulations, including nanotechnology, could be exploited to improve internal radiation therapy with particle-emitting radionuclides.
+These experiences were immensely helpful to me in developing patented technologies as well as when I co-founded my companies to commercialize these inventions.
 My career has come full-circle back to my childhood as I am now working on drugs to treat victims of nuclear terrorism.

 Mike Jay, Ph.D., received his B.S. in pharmacy from the State University of New York at Buffalo in 1976 and his Ph.D. in pharmaceutical sciences from the University of Kentucky in 1980.
 He was an assistant professor of nuclear medicine at the University of Connecticut Health Center from 1980 to 1981 and then returned to the University of Kentucky as an assistant professor of medicinal chemistry in 1981 and rose through the academic ranks.
 By the end of his twenty-seven years at the University of Kentucky, he was professor of pharmaceutics and professor of radiology.